 Although this gluten free quiche is vegetarian, feel free to add in some:

 - diced ham or other salumi…

-or keep it vegetarian and transform it into a smoked salmon quiche!
+or transform it into a smoked salmon quiche!

 You can also use any combination of cheeses for this recipe.
 Gruyère, Swiss, mozzarella, Asiago, cheddar, feta, ricotta, low-fat cottage cheese…all give different but wonderful results.
 You decide.

 In this particular recipe for spinach quiche, I combined 1 1/2 cups of mozzarella, 1 cup of cheddar and 1/2 cup of ricotta (homemade and well drained).

 The third reason to love this quiche is that the leftovers are great!

 So now that I have shared a few reasons why this is the perfect crustless quiche recipe, let me actually show you how easy it is to make!

 The first thing that needs to be done is to cook the vegetables.
 This will allow the necessary time for them to cool off a little before adding them to the egg and cheese mixture.